Inner Mongolia: Tourism

 One of China's space vehicle launch facilities, Jiuquan Satellite Launch Center, is located in the Alxa League's Ejin Banner, in the west of Inner Mongolia.
 It was founded in 1958, making it the PRC's first launch facility.
 As of 2021, Jiuquan has documented more launches than any other launch facilities in China, and is still the only launch site for crewed space missions (Shenzhou program).
-While geologically located inside Inner Mongolia, the launch center is named after Jiuquan, which is the nearest urban center in the nearby province of Gansu.
-As military facilities, the core areas at Jiuquan Center are highly restricted and can only be visited by tourist buses operated by the center, while the visitor center is open to the public and can be accessed from the south gate.
+While geologically located inside Inner Mongolia, the launch centre is named after Jiuquan, which is the nearest urban centre in the nearby province of Gansu.
+As military facilities, the core areas at Jiuquan Center are highly restricted and can only be visited by tourist buses operated by the centre, while the visitor centre is open to the public and can be accessed from the south gate.

 Inner Mongolia is also home to the two (and only two) space vehicles landing sites in China, the Siziwang Banner Landing Site in Ulanqab and the Dongfeng Landing Site in Alxa.